 Content-wise, ILNET mainly focuses on research on dynamics and the achievements of robust international logistics networks, taking risk and volatility management into consideration.
 Additionally, we seek to contribute to the discussion on how to embrace digital technologies to more efficient international logistics networks.
 Among other technologies, ILNET thereby mainly focuses on supply chain automation technologies, blockchain solutions as well as natural language processing applications in logistics and supply chain management.
 Besides the management of dynamics and technologies in a global environment, behavioral and cultural management remains on of the core research fields of ILNET since the management of different cultures is crucial for successful international logistics networks but is often underestimated by practice.
 For example, instead of copying risk management approaches from on part of the world to another, companies need to adjust their strategies to the corresponding culture.
 Therefore, ILNET research seeks to contribute to this vital and much needed discussion on cultural and behavioral management in logistics and supply chain management.

 To achieve practice-oriented research results, ILNET seeks to maintain a strong connection between research and practice.
-Therefore, ILNET established steady working groups of logistics and supply chain managers from the manufacturing and logistics service providers industry that meet regularly for workshops in Germany, China and Ethiopia to discuss most recent supply chain management trends and topics.
+Therefore, ILNET established steady working groups of logistics and supply chain managers from the manufacturing and logistics service providers industry that meet regularly for workshops in Germany, China, and selected Sub-Sahara African countries to discuss most recent supply chain management trends and topics.
 Additionally, ILNET conducts on-site case studies directly at companies to utilize those case studies for teaching and training purpose to provide students with real-life problems and solutions.
 Moreover, those case studies are utilized for teaching purpose.

-Although the above-mentioned research fields are of importance in many parts of the world, we focus our activities on two main focus regions, China and Ethiopia.
+Although the above-mentioned research fields are of importance in many parts of the world, we focus our activities on China, Ethiopia, Rwanda, and Ghana.
 This does not mean that our research is restricted to the specifics of those regions but it takes them into account more often.

 As Rwanda pursues becoming a zero-carbon economy by 2050, it faces many challenges providing mobility for inviduals and goods without causing additional traffic congestions and emissions, especially considering the increased demand for e-commerce solutions in the country.
 In this context, innovative logistics concepts play an essential role in the creation of mobility solutions and promoting the sustainable urban development of Rwanda.
 ILNET prusues the development of creative, innovative solutions for the mobility requirements of growing cities with infrastructural and topographical constraints, such as Kigali.
 Furthermore, ILNET investigates challenges and opportunities of the country´s strong mining industry with a special focus on sustainabaility.